 Types of Hackers

-There are 3 main types of hackers; black hat hackers, white hat hackers and gray hat hackers.
-The difference between them doesn’t matter to you and me because they are all hackers and we should do our best to stop all of them from entering our sites.
+There are 3 main types of hackers, they are: black hat hackers, white hat hackers and gray hat hackers.
+The difference between them doesn’t matter to you and me because they are all hackers and we should do our best to stop all of them from missing up our sites.

 Black hat hackers are the bad guys who want to steal information from your PC or your website and use this information against you.